valecxp/Prueba/README.md

 Ich spreche ein bischen deutsch:)
 This is interesting.

-  - Here are som bullets
+  - Here are some bullets
   - I can use them
   - This is fun